Skip to main content

 The NBA faced competition again in the 1970s from the upstart American Basketball Association and later merged to add four more teams.
 Through expansion and relocation, the NBA now has 30 teams – 29 in the United States and one in Canada – that compete in the Eastern and Western Conferences.

 One major key to the success of the NBA was the 1992 Olympic Dream Team that featured Michael Jordan, Larry Bird, Magic Johnson, Patrick Ewing, John Stockton, Charles Barkley and more huge names from the league.
 That team routed opponents by an average of 44 points on their way to winning the Gold Medal.
 It was also the first year that all players were sourced from the NBA, following a change to International Basketball Federation (FIBA) rules that allowed professional athletes to compete on Olympic rosters.
+FIBA voted in April 1989 to allow professional players to compete in international events, a change that directly enabled the 1992 “Dream Team” and is widely credited with accelerating the NBA’s worldwide growth and popularity (FIBA — 2017 Class of FIBA Hall of Fame: Dream Team).
+The 1992 U.S. Olympic team — commonly called the “Dream Team” — went undefeated in Barcelona and is often cited as a turning point in the NBA’s globalization and commercial growth (Britannica — Dream Team).

 The NBA is now considered the world’s premier men’s professional basketball league featuring players from across the globe.
 It is also the third wealthiest professional sports league in North America behind the National Football League (NFL) and Major League Baseball (MLB).

-Some of the league’s most prominent teams have included the Celtics, Los Angeles Lakers, and more recently, the Golden State Warriors
+Some of the league’s most prominent teams have included the Celtics, Los Angeles Lakers, and more recently, the Golden State Warriors.

 How Much Are Courtside Seats in the NBA?

 The price of courtside seats will largely depend on the venue you choose to attend and which teams are playing.
 However, you can plan to spend several hundred to a few thousand dollars to secure a courtside seat at an NBA game.
 Some tickets will even cost five or six figures for games during the NBA Playoffs.
-If you’re wondering how much are courtside tickets, it is best to check costs for an individual game and compare available options.
+If you are wondering how much are courtside tickets, it is best to check costs for an individual game and compare available options.

 The New York Knicks made headlines before the 2022-23 NBA season after announcing that ultra-premium courtside seats by the scorer’s table at Madison Square Garden would sell for $3,000 per ticket.
-In Dallas, prices soared to $8,000 to sit courtside and watch the Dallas Mavericks at American Airlines Center
+In Dallas, prices soared to $8,000 to sit courtside and watch the Dallas Mavericks at American Airlines Center.

 The previous year, NBA Finals tickets at the TD Garden in Boston reached $22,044 before fees for Game 3.
 The lowest price in a VIP section was $6,356 for the same game, according to NBC Sports.